bbalganjjm/natural_js/docs/v2/grid.md

 | `RULE_DECLARATION`, `RULE_UNKNOWN`, `RULE_ARGUMENT`, `RULE_FAILED` | Invalid, unavailable, malformed, or failed rule. |
 | `FIELD_PATH` | Unsafe path or nested write through a non-object. |

 `RowId` is neither a DOM ID nor a display index.
 Grid edits text-like inputs, textareas, checkboxes, and number inputs with an application parser.
 It rejects radio, file, unsupported input types, and multiple Selects; use Form for those.
 A plain `data-field` text element displays data without editing it. `data-format` is only for text-like inputs, textareas, and text elements.
 An error region and field must use the same exact path.
 A Select's `data-options` names its row-local option array; `data-field` names its selected scalar.
-A Select owned by Grid cannot also be bound with `bindSelect`. `bindGrid` creates all initial row clones before the caller can set a local page; later paging releases offscreen clones but does not remove the initial large-store DOM peak.
-Measure that peak for large tables or use application-owned server pages.[^grid][^owner]
+A Select owned by Grid cannot also be bound with `bindSelect`.
+Without `initialPage`, `bindGrid` creates all row clones before the caller can set a local page.
+Pass `initialPage` for a large local store to create only its first visible slice.
+Off-page formatter errors surface when that row first renders; invalid row-local options surface on display or `validate(id)`.
+Calling `setPage(null)` deliberately renders all rows; measure that cost or use application-owned server pages.[^grid][^owner]

 # Related